ansimun/devharbor/README.md

 ## Operations
 ### init
-    Initialize a new project and creates an image or updates an existing project.
+    Initialize a new project and creates an image.
 ### start
     Start or attach to container.
 ### help